elephantscale/es-training-new/cassandra/slides/Cassandra_Basics.md

  * Each row can have any number of columns

-     - Doesn’t have to be same column (unlike RDBMS)
+     - Doesn't have to be same column (unlike RDBMS)

  * `C*` does NOT store NULL values

-     - NULLs don’t take up any space (free)
+     - NULLs don't take up any space (free)

 Notes: